-Yes, this article will veer away from the usual advice of putting on your sunscreens to protect your skin from the sun’s aging effects.
+Yes, this article will veer away from the usual advice of putting on your sunscreens to protect your skin from the sun’s aging effects and avoid getting sunburns.
 A number of the industry’s top experts are admitting that they’re no longer just relying on sunscreen to fight off aging anymore.
 I know.
 I understand.
 I have that same shocked expression too.

 Recent studies show that antioxidants appear to be more effective in fighting off the sun’s harmful rays than your sunscreens.
 Studies that claim sunscreens block off UVA and UVB rays are still true.
 But experts clarified that these rays only make up seven percent of solar energy.
 New research shows that infrared radiation from the sun is even more damaging to the skin than UV rays.
 IRA penetrates deeper into the skin, producing free radicals that damage cells and hasten aging.

 Free radicals are the enemies.
 This is the simplest way doctors defined these unstable molecules.
 The more free radicals, the more they could damage healthy cells, the faster we age.
 Experts say antioxidants remain to be the best weapon to fight off “the” enemies.
 How?

 Free radicals have uneven number of electrons.
 To complete themselves, they steal from our cells, damaging them in the process.
 If you have enough antioxidants in the body, this can be prevented.
 Antioxidants provide the missing electrons to the free radicals before they can steal from your cells.

 Antioxidant Serum VS Sunscreen with Antioxidants